kratisto/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/veeam_encrypt_backup_job_with_okms/guide.en-gb.md

 ## Instructions

-### Step 1: Create the certificate using the API
+### Step 1: Create a certificate in OKMS

-You can create an access certificate directly via the OKMS API, without using the Manager interface.
+You can create your access certificate in OKMS using either the API or the [OVHcloud Control Panel](/links/manager)

+#### Option 1: Using the API

 1. Generate the private key using the API (no CSR):